-Disputes, however, are inevitable, and management should establish clear policies for resolution.
-The informal dispute resolution practices that sometimes develop in the market can be inconsistent with sound business practices.
+Disputes, however, are inevitable, and management should establish clear policies and procedures for resolution at the senior management level with a transparent audit trail.
+For example, in many markets difference checks are exchanged.
+Informal dispute resolution practices that sometimes develop in the market can be inconsistent with sound business practices.
+For example, the use of points is not an appropriate means of trade dispute resolution, and for some counterparties in some jurisdictions the use of points may be contrary to regulatory or supervisory guidance.11

-Care must be taken that informal dispute resolutions are achieved through good faith, arm's-length negotiation.
+Care must be taken that informal dispute resolutions are achieved through good-faith, arm's-length negotiation.
 Differences should routinely be referred to senior management for resolution, a process that effectively shifts the dispute from the trading level to the institution.
 In addition, maintaining records of trades conducted through automated dealing systems or executed over the telephone can aid in resolving disputed transactions.